scara13/hyprbasic/README.md

-<h1>hyprbasic</h1>
+<h1>Hyprbasic</h1>

-<p align="center">This is a minimal dotfiles focused on stability and everyday use.
+<p align="center">This repository contains minimal dotfiles focused on stability and everyday use.
 It aims to simplify using window managers and promote a productive workspace.</p>

 ---